sylophi/terrier/README.md

 per-tool configuration.
 It answers which projects exist and where they are.
 What a tool stores about them stays with that tool.

-A tool that requires terrier should install it, keep it current, and refuse to run against one it does not understand.
+#### Tools that are fully dependent on terrier:

-#### If you are fully dependent on terrier:
+A tool that only uses terrier for project management should install it, keep it current, and refuse to run against one it does not understand.

 **Install it from your own installer.** Terrier is a single binary with no runtime, so this is one line, and it is safe to run when terrier is already